 Submission and Investigation of Grievances

-You have the right to express grievances about the care and services provided or file a complaint with the Palo Alto Medical Foundation without being subjected to discrimination or reprisal.
-The Palo Alto Medical Foundation will be responsible for providing you with a written response within 30 days of the results of the investigation, if requested by you.
+You have the right to express concerns about the care and services provided or file a complaint with Palo Alto Medical Foundation without being subjected to discrimination or reprisal.
+Palo Alto Medical Foundation will be responsible for contacting you within 30 days of your complaint.
 You can also file a grievance directly with your health insurance company.

 A complaint may be made in writing or by calling: